xKupkovic/PPDS/README.md

 Second implementation implements loading of tourniquet.
 Here we utilise multi signalization or loading of torniquet.
 Here we dont need 2 semaphores.
 On each part when all threads are finished, tourniquet loads number of threads of signals and release them all.

 Third implementation is easiest.
 In this one we utilise Simplle barrier from previous task.
 This barrier use wait function after each part in program so it can continue only after all threads have got to the barrier.

+#Task 3

+This task has 2 different implementation, first one is with semaphore and second one is with events.
+Difference is only at initialization of object.
+In start all threads are intialized and start running function fibonacci_cycle.
+Each thread is assigned different id.
+My implementation halts all threads untill all numbers before thread id are calculated.
+If signal is set but not for thread that should run then, that threads start waiting again and sends new signal.

+Question 1: I am using only 1 object and it seems to be working.
+I dont think i can make it work without anything so thats the minimum.

+Question 2: Mutex shouldnt work there because we cannot control order in which threads are executed.
+We can controll only if 1 thread is beeing executed.
+Signalization works in my implementation because each thread is waiting for its signal to be executed and order is maintained.
+Barrier in my opinion should work too with my implementation but it would be more inefficient as it would have to modify barrier with each number and all threads must be executed before program can continue.
+Rendezvous would be same as barrier.